ksug-ai/kubestrong/README.md

 ---

 ## 💡 PR Tips
-- Place your JSON entry in `users.json` in alphabetical order by `name`
+- Place your JSON entry in `users.json` to the end of the file
 - Ensure valid JSON syntax (use a linter or JSON validator)
 - Use meaningful commit messages (e.g., `add: alicejohnson to certified list`)